 - Embarrassing First Name: Stacey doesn't tell anyone her real name is Anastasia for a long time.

 - Embarrassing Nickname: Her father calls her "Boontsie".

-- Friendless Background: The run up to Stacey's diagnosis with diabetes was full of instances of her getting sick, including fainting at school and wetting the bed at a sleepover.
+- Friendless Background: In New York, the run up to Stacey's diagnosis with diabetes was full of instances of her getting sick, including fainting at school and wetting the bed at a sleepover.
 Stacey was constantly being dragged out of school for more doctor's visits and tests.
 Because none of her friends knew what was going on — just that she was somehow sick, possibly contagious, and missing enough school that she almost had to repeat sixth grade — they started ostracizing her after the bedwetting incident.
 One of the reasons her father accepted the transfer to Connecticut was to get Stacey away from the bad memories.
 See All of the Other Reindeer.

 - Good with Numbers: She's the club treasurer on account of being a math whiz.